photocyte/BioTransformer/README.md

 Examples:
 *********

-1) To predict the biotransformation of a molecule from an SDF input using the human super transformer (option superbio), run
+1) To predict the biotransformation of a molecule from an SDF input using the human super transformer (option superbio) and annotate the metabolites with names and database IDs (from PubChem), run

-java -jar biotransformer-1-0-2.jar -b superbio -f sdf -i #{input file name} -o #{output folder}.
+java -jar biotransformer-1-0-2.jar -b superbio -f sdf -i #{input file name} -o #{output folder} -a.

       - For each of the query molecule in the input file, an outputfile will be created with the list of corresponding metabolites.